 Experts agree that the first area to identify in your restaurant floor plan is your kitchen.
 Allocating about 40% of your total area to the kitchen is a good rule-of-thumb.
 Next, ensure that your kitchen space can accommodate a smooth prep, cook, plate, and serve workflow.
 An assembly-line approach is recommended for most establishments running a crew.
 After that key step, other spaces can be placed into your restaurant floor plan and you can start working on the visual appeal, both indoors and out.

-Don’t forget to check out Lightspeed Restaurant as a point-of-sale system for your restaurant.
-Lightspeed Restaurant keeps your restaurant running smoothly with digital menus, floor management, inventory tracking, staff scheduling, sales reporting, and more, all in one system.
-Try Lightspeed free for 14 days.
+Don’t forget to check out Square Payments as a payment processing solution for your restaurant.
+Square Payments integrates with Square for Restaurants to help keep your restaurant running smoothly with digital menus, floor management, inventory tracking, staff scheduling, sales reporting, and more, all in one system.
+Click here to set up a free Square account.

 Have you designed your own restaurant, bar, or eatery?
 How did you approach the project?
 We’d love to hear your experiences, advice, and insights in the comments below.